-As the healthcare industry reshapes its priorities in response to COVID-19, the need for competitive intelligence has become more important than ever.
-Keeping a close watch on competition strategies is a must to protect your organization from being blindsided.
-Whether you are responsible for product development, expanding business, or marketing products or therapies, robust competitive intelligence is a key factor for success.
+As the healthcare industry reorients itself in response to COVID-19, the need for competitive intelligence has become more important than ever.
+Keeping a close watch on competition strategies is crucial to protecting your organization from being blindsided.
+Whether you are responsible for GTM strategies, product development, or optimizing healthcare portfolios, continuous and comprehensive competitive intelligence is a key factor for success.

 Here’s how competitive intelligence can support key functions in healthcare organizations.

 Success in any new market requires a deep understanding of the competitive landscape – the competitors that exist, their services/procedures, reimbursement rates, and marketing strategies.
 This competitive intelligence healthcare demands offers strategic input for effective go-to-market decisions.

 For effective market access decisions, healthcare companies cannot rely on secondary information alone.
 Primary research, which includes conferring with KOLs to get a cohesive picture of the market and competitive environment is vital to formulating well-rounded market access strategies

 Continued advancements in medical technology and healthcare delivery, combined with pressures from payers and regulatory authorities are pushing healthcare companies to adopt evidence-based approaches to their R&D decision-making.